norasyeezys/T1_Super_Hack/README.md

 The final phase is to inject the modified firmware into the chip.
 Then test it.
 Thankfully injecting is the easy part.

 # Reflashing the firmware

+Reflashing was surprisingly easy.
+All I had to do was verify the checksum and the changes made between the two files, whcih I moved via USB stick.
+From there I could easily plug the Winbond chip back to the board and reflash the modified BIOS.

+It didn't give me an error when verifying (during the tests with the Thinkpad, it did) with is great!
+So it looks like I'm almost ready for the next step, which is another challenge of its own.

+# Testing the firmware

+The moment has arrived!
+It's time to test the firmware!
+But the question is, how do we do that?

+Here's a catch: I cannot solder the chip back into the motherboard directly.
+Why?
+Because if the MacBook Pro is bricked, I will have to go through the hastle of resoldering the chip back into the board.
+Then having to fix the firmware AGAIN...
+Or I might even give up.

+So here's my idea: I'll solder tiny wires to the logic board contacts.
+Then connect them to wires that connect to the EFI chip (still on the mount).
+Very carefully put the logic board back and plug in all essential peripherals.
+Plug in the macbook and turn it on.
+Pray.

+The next step is to actually do it, which I will.
+As soon as I get the logic board and MacBook again.